 PA Custody Factors: 16 Child Custody Factors Courts Consider

-There are many elements that are considered and closely weighed when it comes to determining child custody for a divorcing family.
-Courts will want to know as much as possible about the family dynamics, health and wellness of the parents, as well as their relationship with the children.
-Then they will try to determine a fair arrangement that is in the best interest of the children.
+Judges consider and closely weigh many elements that when it comes to determining child custody for a divorcing family.
+For this reason courts will want to know as much as possible about the family dynamics, health and wellness of the parents, as well as their relationship with the children.
+Based on these findings, they will try to determine a fair arrangement that is in the best interest of the children.

 If you’re looking for the best custody lawyers in PA, we can help.

-Here are 16 PA custody factors that are commonly considered by the courts:
+Here are 16 PA custody factors courts consider when awarding custody:

 - Which party is more likely to encourage and permit frequent and continuing contact between the child and another party?
 Courts want to know that the custodial parent will foster a positive relationship with the other parent.